Steam Deck: OLED models

-Two new models were released on November 16, 2023.
-These models, with 512 GB and 1 TB of internal storage come in to replace the previous top of the line LCD variant.
-The 64 GB and 512 GB original units are now discontinued, with the 256 GB LCD version becoming the new base model.
+Two new models were released on November 16, 2023, the 512 GB OLED and the 1 TB OLED.
+The 64 GB LCD and 512 GB LCD original units were discontinued, with the 256 GB LCD version becoming the new base model.
+The new base and flagship models (256 GB LCD and 1 TB OLED) were priced the same as the old base and flagship models (64 GB LCD and 512 GB LCD).

 The new model upgrades include a larger 7.4 in OLED 90 Hz display, Wi-Fi 6E and Bluetooth 5.3 support, a battery with an estimated 25% improvement in capacity, and improved cooling.
 The OLED deck includes a revised APU based on 6 nm processor production named Sephiroth, named for the Final Fantasy VII character.
 In addition, a limited edition of the 1 TB model was released in North America exclusively, which has translucent plastic casing and selected orange-colored components.
+Another limited edition version of the Steam Deck OLED arrived in November 18th 2024, featuring a white with grey accent color pathway.

+Since early 2026, availability of the newer Steam Deck models was low or out of stock in several regions, attributed to the global memory supply shortage.
+On May 27, 2026, Valve increased the prices for both the 512GB and 1TB OLED models to $789 and $949 respectively, due to increasing component costs as well as global logistical challenges.

 Dock unit

 A dock unit was released on October 6, 2022.
 The dock unit can be connected to an external power source to power the Deck, and to an external monitor via either HDMI or DisplayPort protocols to route output from the Deck to that monitor.
 Though limited by the processor speed, the display output from the Deck via the dock can reach as high as 8k resolution at 60 Hz or 4k resolution at 120 Hz; this resolution boost can also be achieved by attaching the Deck directly through a USB to HDMI adapter without the use of the docking station.
 There is no other change in performance of the Steam Deck whether docked or when used in portable mode.
 With SteamOS update 3.5.5, the dock unit was also made to support variable refresh rate monitors.
 The dock also supports Ethernet network connectivity and support for USB connections for controllers or other input devices.
 The Deck can also work with any third-party docking station that supports similar types of interfacing for portable devices.
 External GPUs are not officially supported, although testing via the M2 slot has demonstrated that eGPUs are capable of running when connected to the Deck.